Mom's Famous Soft Ginger Cookies

 2. Form in small balls.
 Roll in white sugar* and place 2 inches apart on greased cookie sheet (I always use my Silpat mats). *Press very lightly with a glass to flatten a little.
 My mom always got 5 dozen cookies, that tells you how small they were!
 I get almost 3 dozen ginger cookies from this recipe.

 3. Bake at 375 for about 10 minutes.
+I rotate the cookie sheets at the halfway point.

 Let cookies cool on cookie sheet for about 10 minutes and then transfer to a cooling rack.
+I guarantee you won't even need to call the kids...they'll come running!

-I bake these cookies and as soon as they cool, I package them into a freezer friendly container and stick them into the freezer immediately.
+As soon as the ginger cookies cool, I package them into a freezer friendly container and stick them into the freezer immediately.
 This ensures that when I pull them out to eat, they have that just-baked flavor!
+I can only do this when my kids aren't home, because they will gobble a batch of these soft ginger cookies in minutes!

 Soft sugary ginger cookies make perfect dunkers alongside a cup of coffee or tea!
 They're small enough that you can have a couple and not feel too guilty!